Falagan/resume/README.md

 *Jan 2018 – Dec 2019*

 - Delivered end-to-end web application development using Angular frontend and Node.js/Java EE backend technologies for **Europe's leading hotel group**
-- Single-handedly led the complete migration of hotel booking frontend applications from Knockout.js to Angular architecture, **serving 100,000+ monthly bookings**
+- Single-handedly led the complete migration of hotel booking frontend applications from Knockout.js to Angular architecture
 - Developed high-availability file processing service using Node.js and NestJS with microservices architecture and RabbitMQ message queuing
 - Integrated APIs and developed Java EE solutions to support multiple frontend applications
 - Managed full software lifecycle from analysis and design through deployment and maintenance